Metallica: 2001–2006: Some Kind of Monster, St. Anger, and Trujillo joins

 For the duration of St. Angers recording period, producer Bob Rock played bass on the album and in several live shows at which Metallica performed during that time.
 Once the record was completed, the band started to hold auditions for Newsted's permanent replacement.
 Bassists Pepper Keenan, Jeordie White, Scott Reeder, Eric Avery, Danny Lohner, and Chris Wyse—among others—auditioned for the role.
 After three months of auditions, Robert Trujillo, formerly of Suicidal Tendencies and Ozzy Osbourne's band, was chosen as the new bassist.
 Newsted, who had joined Canadian thrash metal band Voivod by that time, was Trujillo's replacement in Osbourne's band during the 2003 Ozzfest tour, which included Voivod.

+After the recording of St. Anger, Robert Trujillo, furthest right, joined Metallica in 2003.

 Before the band's set at the 2004 Download Festival, Ulrich was rushed to the hospital after having an anxiety seizure and was unable to perform.
 Hetfield searched for last-minute volunteers to replace Ulrich.
 Slayer drummer Dave Lombardo and Slipknot drummer Joey Jordison volunteered.
 Lombardo performed "Battery" and "The Four Horsemen", Ulrich's drum technician Flemming Larsen performed "Fade to Black", and Jordison performed the remainder of the set.
 Having toured for two years in support of St. Anger on the Summer Sanitarium Tour 2003 and the Madly in Anger with the World Tour, with multi-platinum rock band Godsmack in support, Metallica took a break from performing and spent most of 2005 with friends and family.
 The band opened for the Rolling Stones at SBC Park in San Francisco on November 13 and 15, 2005.